-I prefer to leave most dogs in a kennel (also called a crate).
+I prefer to leave most dogs in a kennel or crate.
 A kennel keeps the dog safe, and it also keeps my property safe.
-I do not feel one bit sorry about leaving a dog in a kennel, not even if it’s for hours at a time.
+I do not feel sorry about leaving a dog in a kennel, not even if it’s for hours at a time.

 If leaving your dog in a kennel is not an option for whatever reason, I would recommend you leave the dog in a small area of the house.
 Maybe a bedroom with the door shut or a baby gate in the doorway.
 Maybe a bathroom or a kitchen area.

 With time, you can always give the dog more freedom as she shows she is trustworthy.
 Most people rush this process.
 It’s better to give your dog freedom very slowly so you’re setting good habits and limiting mistakes.